aboutte/awesome-devops-jobs/.github/PULL_REQUEST_TEMPLATE.md

 --

-Anyone who agrees with this pull request could vote for it by adding a :+1: to it, and usually, the maintainer will merge it when votes reach **20**.
+Anyone who agrees with this pull request can vote for it by adding a :+1: to it, and usually, the maintainer will merge it when votes reach **20**.